Loris Baz

 Loris Baz (born 1 February 1993) is a French motorcycle racer.
-He is competing for the War Horse Ducati team in the 2024 Steel Commander MotoAmerica Superbike Championship.
+He was competing for the War Horse Ducati team in the 2024 MotoAmerica Superbike Championship.

 Baz has previously competed in World Superbikes for Ten Kate Racing, the MotoGP series, the FIM Superstock 1000 Championship, the British Superbike Championship and the European Superstock 600 Championship, where he won in 2008.

 Career

 Superbike World Championship (2012–2014)

 Kawasaki Racing Team confirmed Baz for the 2013 Superbike World Championship season.

 MotoGP World Championship (2015–2018)

 On 4 October 2014, it was announced that Baz would move into MotoGP, with Forward Racing.
 At Misano in September, Baz achieved his best result with 4th place in changeable conditions.
 Baz finished his début season with 28 points, and was 17th in the final championship standings.

 For the and seasons, Baz rode with the Avintia Racing team.

 Baz made a one-off appearance at the 2018 British GP, replacing the injured Pol Espargaró in the factory KTM team.
 However, the race was cancelled due to dangerous track conditions following heavy rain and resurfacing.